The Unexpected Best & Worst of The Challenge: Double Agents

 In the graph below, the pink bars indicate when a challenger placed below (worse) than their score predicted, & the green bars show where challengers placed higher (better) than their pre-season rank prediction (or will finish, in the case of Leroy & Nany, who I wanted to give some credit to for being in the finals.
 Since there are four partner teams left, I’m assuming the finishes will be 1st-4th place, so I gave everyone in the finals “4”, as that’s the lowest their season progression score would end up).

-Nicole, the only one among the 5 to leave “unrightfully”, ie. not in elimination, due to an injury caused by one of the daily challenges (where she and Kam were wrestling on top of a moving truck).
+Nicole, the only one among the 5 to leave “unrightfully”, ie. not in elimination, but rather due to an injury caused by one of the daily challenges (where she and Kam were wrestling on top of a moving truck).
 She posted something sentimental on Insta saying how although she left early, she got to partake in a lot of family events she would have missed.
 Silver linings, people!!

 Wes… bLAH.
 Everything he does is drenched in ego.
 He says in his Insta-goodbye-from-The Challenge-Double-Agents post that he is so proud of the “honor you’ve (MTV) bestowed to me to help you build it (the show)”… I mean… he’s not wrong… But I just interpret every word from his mouth as ARROGANCE.

-No post for her Challenge Double Agents exit???
+No post for Tori’s Challenge Double Agents exit???
 She seems to be doing a lot of other non-Challenge related things – she has a “Mindful Monday’s” class with her friend where it’s kinda a meditation/mindfulness/life coach type class.
 I did it once it was pretty cool actually.
 She also just wrote a children’s book with the same girl???
 And then fact that I can’t find a lick of Challenge content anywhere on her Insta page for the last 3 months (except a quick S/O in her bio)… Was this our last season for Tori Deal???
 I feel like we’re about to lose so many people to just, like… adulthood!!
 Cuz say what you will about Are You The One?
-(Tori’s original show)… but they funnel the best cast members into The Challenge after the end of The RW (The original show used to funnel young & dumb (I mean that with the utmost love & respect) reality TV stars into The Challenge)… The moral of the story is… bring back Are You The One? and make it GAY!
+(Tori’s original show)… but they funneled the best cast members into The Challenge after the end of The Real World (The original show used to funnel young & dumb (I mean that with the utmost love & respect) reality TV stars into The Challenge)… The moral of the story is… bring back Are You The One? and make it GAY!

 We should be calling him Killa Nelly T!!!
 And that Hall Brawl against Fessy… that was BRUTAL.
 Nelson is a really physically capable man… had it been any other elimination than just direct physical combat, I think Nelly T could have had the edge.
 I hope we see the return of Nelly to The Challenge soon, as he feels like an essential part of the cast more & more each season.

-Ashley “Millionaire” “Get-The-Fuck-Out-My-City” Mitchell posted something party-esque displaying her sex appeal after her Double Agents departure & I don’t know why I expected anything less.
-This is Ashley’s whole MO, though – do really poorly one season (leave within the first 5 people), only to return and win the next… maybe 37’s a charm, Ashley?
+Ashley “Millionaire” “Get-The-F*ck-Out-My-City” Mitchell posted something party-esque displaying her sex appeal after her Double Agents departure & I don’t know why I expected anything less.
+This is Ashley’s whole MO, though – do really poorly one season (leave within the first 5 people), only to return and win the next… maybe season 37’s a charm, Ashley?

 Lastly, Darrell was the final challenger who underperformed based on his GOAT score – This was Darrell’s first game back in 5 seasons & it was a big deal to have both himself & Theresa Jones back in the cast as “OG’s” (originals).
 However, his slightly early exit (still placing 12th out of 30!
-It’s just that his pre-season rank put him at 4th place) was a bit overshadowed (in the best way) by him jumping straight over to the All-Stars season airing on Paramount+.
+It’s just that his pre-season rank put him at 4th place) was a bit overshadowed by him jumping straight over to the All-Stars season airing on Paramount+.
 This probably felt pretty cool to Aneesa & Darrell, like, yeah, we got eliminated from Double Agents… but SURPRISE, HOES!
 We’re still on TV. 🙂

 Everybody Loves an Underdog